giprocida/secret-fetch-from-Debezium/README.md

 If the command returns `Name: minikube`, it confirms that the Docker daemon is running inside the Minikube VM.

 3. Build your Docker image.
-Navigate go to the directory containing your Dockerfile and build your Docker image. using the provided Dockerfile:
+Navigate go to the directory containing your Dockerfile and build your image. using the provided Dockerfile:
 ```
 docker build -t gprocida6g/print-secrets:1.0 .
 ```

 4. Verify the Docker Image.
-After building the image, verify that it was built inside your Minikube environment by listing the Docker images:
+After building the image, verify that it was built inside your Minikube environment by listing the images:

 ```
 docker images
 ```
-You should see gprocida6g/gprocida6g/objects-printer:1.0 in the list of images.
+You should see gprocida6g/objects-printer:1.0 in the list of images.

 If you wish to delete a Docker image, you can use the following command: